 As he was doing that, Aiden found a "holo-Book" that was obviously bought from the "Worlds of the Spinward Marches" attraction.
 It holographically projected the same data one could find by visiting the attraction.
 Aiden found it of interest and grabbed it for Cr 100.
 As he looked more, Aiden found a decent 'average style' suit for Cr 50 and, when he tried it on, it fit very nicely.
 As he was spending the half-hour suit hunting, Emkir and a store clerk stepped through function checking the vacc suit systems, just to be sure.
 When Aiden came around to a display of hand guns, one of the weapons caught his eye.
 Checking it out a bit closer, he saw it was a platinum semi-automatic 9mm pistol with 25 round magazine.

 Aiden spent a few minutes lusting at it before looking at the price tag and almost fainting.
 The cost was Cr 25,000!
 That shocker made the slight pain of parting that much easier to bear.
-Aiden did wonder how the watch would compare to the weapon, and regretted he didn't not have it to sell there regardless.
-Once they'd both paid up and checked out, they went back to the small craft bay and Emkir asked Aiden if he'd fly back so Emkir could start charging his new suit right away.
+Aiden did wonder how the watch would compare to the weapon, and regretted he didn't have it to sell there regardless.
+After they'd both paid up and checked out, they went back to the small craft bay and Emkir asked Aiden if he'd fly back so Emkir could start charging his new suit right away.
 Aiden agreed, as this was a cake walk mostly be done using automated beacons, and they ended up back at the ship just after lunch time.A Visit To The Port

 From the ship, Ms. Vik called a port car so she and Rol could get to station offices.
 The trip cost Cr 10, and they were quickly delivered to the admin section of the offices.
 As they rode, they discussed events and made sure they had their talking points set in mind.
 They also discussed the night before, with Emkir and Aali.
 Inger recommended the laser tag game they played.
-Once they arrived, their reception made it clear the interviews wouldn't be tough at all, as the offices appeared to be on 'visiting dignitary' protocol.
+They arrived and their reception made it clear the interviews wouldn't be tough at all, as the offices appeared to be on 'visiting dignitary' protocol.
 Ms. Vik saw many off-shift staff filling in normally spare or "emergency only" stations in order to be present.
 She could understand this, as the fates of most of the workers had been directly in the hands of the military during the war.
 Especially when the Zhodani 40th fleet had arrived.
 Still, she had never really considered Rol that way, given the make up of the entire crew.
 For Ms. Vik, this turned into a chance to unintentionally wrap herself in Rol's glory as she introduced 'her crew mate'.

 Among the other perks they got, Rol was given a pair of SPA Bar cards amidst the greetings.
 Rol did his best to take things with a good grace he was not raised to.
 Eventually, things settled down and they explained their needs for information.
 The first questions were about how the incident with Admiral Uuela came about, from Rol's point of view.
 Rol took care to describe things point by point from his understanding.
 They then asked when Rol realized things had moved in the direction they did, and he said he only realized it when the APC's showed up.
 When asked about that, Rol explained his discomfort with the event and how Emkir had agreed with Uuela's desire to secure the ship's bay.
 When it was asked if Admiral Meshrumikiim shared in some of the decision making, Rol made it clear Admiral Uuela had been firmly driving events and in control.